-“Client Administrator”: Administrator within the Client’s organization whose responsibility it will be to receive requests for information and assistance from the Client and to try to respond to them and be authorized to open and respond to Tickets.
+“Customer Administrator”: Administrator within the Customer’s organization whose responsibility it will be to receive requests for information and assistance from the Customer and to try to respond to them and be authorized to open and respond to Tickets.

-“Fault”: any repetitive and reproducible problem with the functioning of the Service, always excluding cases in which interruption or degradation to the Service is caused by a deliberate decision by the Service Provider made following behavior of the Client deemed to be abnormal or incorrect.
+“Fault”: any repetitive and reproducible problem with the functioning of the Service, always excluding cases in which interruption or degradation to the Service is caused by a deliberate decision by the Service Provider made following behavior of the Customer deemed to be abnormal or incorrect.

-“Service”: means the Mailjet solution that is hosted on the servers and/or cloud that Service Provider designates and that Client may execute remotely; Service offers various features, including, but not limited to, management of emailing campaigns with real-time monitoring of sent email deliverability, newsletter creation and sending, sending and managing transactional emails.
+“Service”: means the solution that is hosted on the servers and/or cloud that Service Provider designates and that Customer may execute remotely; Service offers various features, including, but not limited to, management of emailing campaigns with real-time monitoring of sent email deliverability, newsletter creation and sending, sending and managing transactional emails.

-“Ticket”: the folder, indexed by a unique identification number, created by the Helpdesk management tool when the Client indicates the existence of a Fault to Support, and in which each intervention by Support is recorded until the Fault is fixed and/or the folder is closed.
+“Ticket”: the folder, indexed by a unique identification number, created by the Helpdesk management tool when the Customer indicates the existence of a Fault to Support, and in which each intervention by Support is recorded until the Fault is fixed and/or the folder is closed.

 2.1 Access to Support

-Before opening any Ticket or contacting Customer Success, an initial stage of diagnostics and analysis is to be carried out by the Client Administrator, particularly including:
+The Customer Administrator may access Support by creating a Ticket, accessible from the customer control panel.
+Tickets are then available and managed in our internal ticketing tool.
+Before opening any Ticket, an initial stage of diagnostics and analysis is to be carried out by the Customer Administrator, particularly including:

 - Obtaining all useful information from users concerned about the incident encountered and its reproducibility,